 %windir%\system32\EOSNotify.exe file.
 The notification has become more visible – now it is a splash-screen popup.
 This notification will be displayed starting from the Windows 7 end of support data (from January 15, 2020).

-The notification window indicates the risks of continued use of Windows 7 after January 14, 2020.
+The notification window indicates the risks to continue using Windows 7 after January 14, 2020.

-As of January 14, 2020, support for Window 7 has come to an end.
+As of January 14, 2020, support for Windows 7 has come to an end.
 Your PC is more vulnerable to viruses and malware due to: